The Voice Kids (Philippine TV series) season 3: Developments

 After the finale of the second season of The Voice Kids, it was announced that the show will have a third season.

 Coaches

 Lea Salonga confirmed on an interview that she will be returning for the third season of The Voice Kids; Bamboo Mañalac was also confirmed to return to the show.
 However, it was announced that Sarah Geronimo will no longer serve as a coach on its third season to focus more on her career as an artist.
 Rumors circulated that Sharon Cuneta will replace Sarah on the show.
 On May 2, 2016, she confirmed that she is the new The Voice Kids coach.

 Hosts

 Luis Manzano and Robi Domingo were slated to return as hosts of the show.
-However, Yeng Constantino was not be able to return to the show due to her earlier commitments with It's Showtime as a judge of the segment Tawag ng Tanghalan and with We Love OPM as a mentor and she was replaced by Kim Chiu.
+However, Yeng Constantino was not able to return to the show due to her earlier commitments with It's Showtime as a judge of the segment Tawag ng Tanghalan and with We Love OPM as a mentor and she was replaced by Kim Chiu.